 SILICON VALLEY HOLOCAUST SURVIVORS ASSOCIATION

-Professor Ariel Burger will discuss his book Witness: Lessons from Elie Wiesel’s Classroom.
+Rabbi Ariel Burger will discuss his book Witness: Lessons from Elie Wiesel’s Classroom.
 Burger was Wiesel’s teaching assistant for many years and is a rabbi, teacher, artist and lecturer.
 There will be a fee for this event.
 Price TBA.
 For more information and to RSVP, contact [email protected].

 The APJCC is proud to be a part of the Initiative on Jewish Peoplehood, co-funded by the Koret Foundation and the Taube Foundation for Jewish Life & Culture, and supported further by the Jewish Federation of Silicon Valley and other generous supporters.